fusterma/JUAS2022/docker.md

 **The last line is the most important one**.
 :::

-### STEP 4: open Jupyter from a browser
+### STEP 3: open Jupyter from a browser

 Open a web browser and connect to the python server at (**in this case**, see the last line of the previous screenshot) http://127.0.0.1:50000/?token=HereGoesYourAlphanumericToken

 :::danger
-You have to copy, paste and **edit** the last line on the address field of your browser. **Please remember to replace the port 8888 with the port 50000.**
+You have to copy, paste and **edit** the last line on the address field of your browser.
 :::

 It will open a browser and you should get something as